zuozhenggh/learning-library/data-management-library/goldengate/bigdata-new/ggma-adminclient/ggma-adminclient.md

 ### Objectives
 -  Connect to the Admin Client
 -  Run various commands

 ### Prerequisites
 This Workshop assumes you have:
-- A Free Tier, Paid or LiveWorkshops Oracle Cloud account
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
 - SSH Private Key to access the host via SSH
 - You have completed:
     - Lab: Generate SSH Keys